-Not only is Man born into and manifesting of sin, the Scriptures teach that he is in bondage to sin—and in desperate need of being bought out of his bondage!
-The Greek term here for redemption (agorazo) means “to buy in the marketplace; to purchase.”
-Redemption, then, is a beautiful picture of Christ buying my freedom from my bondage to sin.
+Not only is man born into and manifesting sin, the Scriptures teach that he is in bondage to sin—and in desperate need of being bought out of his bondage!
+The Greek term used in this verse for redemption (agorazo) means “to buy in the marketplace; to purchase.”
+Redemption, then, is a beautiful picture of Christ’s buying my freedom from my bondage to sin.
 Agorazo is God’s act “to set free by the payment of a price.”
-The analogous word Paul chose here under the inspiration of the Holy Spirit communicated vividly and powerfully in and from a decadent Roman slave-market world.
-In addition, and very important in terms of application is this: implied by the use of this word and throughout the book of Romans, chapter six, is this idea:
+Under the inspiration of the Holy Spirit, Paul chose an analogous word to communicate vividly and powerfully in and from a decadent Roman slave-market world.
+Additionally, and particularly important in terms of application implied using this word, as well as throughout the book of Romans, chapter six, is this idea:

-The believer is bought with a price and set free from sin—yes!—but as denoted by Paul’s choice of words, he becomes simultaneously a slave to his new owner and master!
+Yes, the believer is bought with a price and set free from sin, but as denoted by Paul’s choice of words, he becomes simultaneously a slave to his new owner and master!
 Morris’s statement is so very apropos:

-Believers are not brought by Christ into a liberty of selfish ease.
-Rather since they have been bought by God at a terrible cost, they have become God’s slaves, to do His will.5
+Believers are not bought by Christ into a liberty of selfish ease.
+Rather since they have been bought by God at a terrible cost, they have become God’s slaves, to do His will.6

-As the lawmaker begins to follow the judge out of the courtroom, sensing the reality of his liberation from his bondage to sin, he suddenly sobers, realizing his deep sense of gratitude and ensuing obligation—what a debt he owes the loving judge!
+As the lawmaker begins to follow the judge out of the courtroom and senses the reality of his liberation from his bondage to sin, he suddenly sobers, realizing his deep sense of gratitude and ensuing obligation.
+What a debt he owes the loving judge!
 Romans 6:18 underscores and crystalizes the unavoidable conclusion of all redeemed persons:

 And having been freed from sin, you became slaves of righteousness.

-This huge theological insight is vastly overlooked by most American believers—thinking their salvation is a ticket to selfish fulfillments versus what it really means: becoming an indentured slave assigned with the task of helping to fulfill the Great Commission.
+Most American believers vastly overlook this huge theological insight.
+In thinking their salvation is a ticket to selfish fulfillments, they miss what redemption really means: becoming an indentured slave assigned with the task of helping to fulfill the Great Commission.
 Divine purchase and ownership must greatly impact and govern the direction of your life and mine in terms of what we do with our time, talent and treasure post-salvation.

-When someone is redeemed, or bought out of the in-bondage-to-sin marketplace, they are simultaneously being reconciled (katallasso), being brought back, realigned with God (as was mankind’s standing prior to the fall into sin per Genesis 3).
-Throughout Scripture the unsaved man is called an “enemy of God,” bespeaking of man’s latent hostility toward his Creator that both perpetuated and resulted from the fall.
-The classic sermon, preached by one of the world’s foremost Christian thinkers of all times, America’s Jonathan Edwards, Sinners in the Hands of an Angry God, is an apt summary title of biblical pronouncement: The Bible is clear, there is enmity between God and man and there is a need for the two to be reconciled.
+When someone is redeemed or bought out of the in bondage-to-sin marketplace, he is simultaneously being reconciled (katallasso), i.e., being brought back and realigned with God (as was mankind’s standing prior to the fall into sin per Genesis 3).
+Throughout Scripture the unsaved man is called an “enemy of God,” bespeaking of man’s latent hostility toward his Creator that both perpetuated and resulted from the Fall.
+The classic sermon, Sinners in the Hands of an Angry God, preached by one of the world’s foremost Christian thinkers of all times, America’s Jonathan Edwards, is an apt summary title of biblical pronouncement.
+The Bible is clear; enmity exists between God and man, and there is a need for the two to be reconciled.

-It is interesting to note that in the same verse or near every major reference to reconciliation in the NT, there is mention of God’s wrath.
-The point being, when you are reconciled to God you are delivered from the wrath of God and into the peace of God—you pass from one place to the other!
-Reconciliation occurs when God takes the initiative to absolve the alienation—from enmity to amity via His substitutionary, atoning, propitiatory, redeeming purchase, i.e., Christ’s reconciling payment on the cross!
+It is interesting to note that in the same verse or near every major reference to reconciliation in the NT, God’s wrath is mentioned.
+My point is, when you are reconciled to God, you are delivered from the wrath of God and into the peace of God; you pass from one place to the other!
+Reconciliation occurs when God takes the initiative to absolve the alienation—from enmity to amity via His substitutionary, atoning, propitiatory, redeeming purchase—Christ’s reconciling payment on the cross!

-This theological realignment is so profound that Paul states in Romans 5:11 and 5:10 (I’ve reversed their order to punctuate what I am emphasizing) that such will create an overwhelming response in the heart of the believer:
+This theological realignment is so profound that Paul states in Romans 5:11b and 5:10 (in reverse order to punctuate what I am emphasizing) that such will create an overwhelming response in the heart of the believer:

 We also exult in God through our Lord Jesus Christ, through whom we have now received the reconciliation.

-The righteous judge is beckoning for the lawmaker to follow him, as he once again instructs the peace officer holding the handcuffs to back off.
+The righteous judge is beckoning for the lawmaker to follow him as he once again instructs the peace officer holding the handcuffs to back off.
 The lawmaker’s heartfelt gratitude cannot help but congeal into desires of responsive, appreciative dutifulness as he follows the gracious and merciful judge from the courtroom.
-2 Corinthians 5:19 encapsulates the redeemed, reconciled prisoner’s spirit:
+Second Corinthians 5:19 encapsulates the redeemed and reconciled prisoner’s spirit: